 Along with the imposing Castle of São Jorge, Lisbon’s strikingly eye-catching Tower of Belém is one of the city’s most iconic edifices.
-With its serene riverside location in the historic centre of Belém, this robust stone sentinel guarding the River Tagus was constructed during the Age of Discovery between 1514 and 1520 in honour of Lisbon’s patron saint, São Vicente.
+With its serene riverside location in the historic centre of Belém, this robust stone sentinel guarding the River Tagus was constructed between 1514 and 1520 in honour of the city’s patron saint, São Vicente.

 The base of the monument is surrounded with crenellated walls; the tower itself being of two storeys ornamented with balconies, the entire structure being of immense Manueline architectural interest.

 In the interior there are some fine ornamented ceilings, among the most exquisite in Portugal, while a room in one of the upper storeys affords a curious and sometimes revealing whispering-gallery quality, so be careful what you say about your fellow tourists!

 The tower miraculously withstood the tumultuous tremors and subsequent tsunamis of the great earthquake on All Saints’ Day, the 1st of November, 1755, and although some damage was caused by Napoleon’s troops during the Peninsular War, it was hurriedly restored after his exile.